- Up to 1 hour per day

 Other health schemes and tests available

 - DNA test - GSDII - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, or carrier dogs
+Find lists of tested dogs

 *CombiBreed - simple to use and easy to organise all-in-one DNA tests for breeders